iota-community/Community-Governance/README.md

 ### **General Vote Info for the first vote**

 The community will have 2 clear defined options of what should happen to the tokens and these two options will be the votable options in the first vote:
-- [ ] **Build:** The Tokens will be made available and handled over into the control of a system that is governed by the IOTA community to support and fund projects and developments in the IOTA Ecosystem
+- [ ] **Build:** The Tokens will be made available and handled over into the control of a system that is governed by the IOTA community to support and fund projects and developments in the IOTA Ecosystem.
+This system needs to be built first before the tokens can be moved into the control of this system.
 - [ ] **Burn:** The tokens will stay removed from the IOTA network and can never be created or used again in the IOTA DLT.

 The above-stated vote should happen as soon as possible, but not before IOTA Ledger integration is available and Major Exchanges like Binance have opened Withdrawals for IOTA again

 - [ ] **The voting weight will be related to the IOTA tokens a user holds.
-1 IOTA = 1 Vote**
+1 IOTA = 1 Vote** To gain the maximum weight, voters will need to hold the tokens on an address for a defined time.
+Only holding it on that address for the full defined voting time builds 100% voting weight.

-- [ ]  **100% of all votes** is defined as the amount of IOTA tokens successfully migrated into the chrysalis network at the milestone when the vote-counting period ends.**
+- [ ]  **100% of all valid votes** is defined as the amount of IOTA tokens successfully migrated into the chrysalis network at the milestone when the vote-counting period ends.**

 - [ ]  **Minimum total participation** is not required to create a legit and binding vote outcome - only the amount of valid casted votes will be used to determine the result.